 Slate or ceramic shingle styles are available in a variety of colors.
 They offer a sophisticated look that works well with French and Colonial-style homes.

 - Can be easily broken if stood on.

 - Can’t withstand all climates and are prone to erosion.

-- Metal roofing is low-maintenance, environmentally friendly and lightweight.
+Metal roofing is low-maintenance, environmentally friendly and lightweight.
 It can be manufactured to look like wood, slate or asphalt shingles or roof panels.

 - May require professional installation.

 One of the most expensive types of roofing, wood works best in dry climates that don’t see fires or much moisture.
 Wood roofing displays great curb appeal and works well on cottage, Craftsman and Tudor-style homes.

 - Typically made from redwood, southern pine and cedar.

 - Choose from wood shingles (thin, precisely cut slabs of wood) and shakes (thicker with rougher edges).

 - May last up to 50 years in drier climates; 20 years in wet climates.

 Standing Seam Metal Roofing